lamps-wg/kyber-certificates/draft-turner-lamps-nist-pqc-kem-certificates.md

 # Security Considerations

-This document updates {{?RFC3279}}.
-The Security Considerations section of that document therefore applies to this specification as well.
+The Security Considerations section of {{RFC5280}} applies to this specification as well.

 \[EDNOTE: Discuss side-channels for Dilithium.\]